 In such instances, it is always advisable to get a child custody attorney who knows the most effective strategies for demonstrating that you will provide the care and love the child needs and that you are active in the child’s life.

 When awarding custody and making decisions on conservatorship, child support, visitation, and possession, the court will be out to evaluate what is in the child’s interest.
-The court will consider the child’s age, his needs, custody arrangement, and how close and loving relationship you have with the child.
+The court will consider the child’s age, his needs, custody arrangement, and how close and loving a relationship you have with the child.

-When it comes to family law, especially in child custody proceedings, the focus will typically be on the child’s interests, including happiness and well-being is, the paramount concern.
+When it comes to family law, especially in child custody proceedings, the focus will typically be on the child’s interests, including happiness and well-being, the paramount concern.
 Overall, this means it is up to the court to make decisions on child support, visitation, and other matters to encourage and ensure a child’s:

 What Is Considered Best Interest of Child?